Cyfrin/Updraft/courses/chainlink-fundamentals/5-chainlink-ccip-tokens/6-transferring-tokens-cross-chain-with-ccip-part-2/+page.md

 ### Check the contract balance

 Let's check the LINK tokens successfully transferred to the `CCIPTokenSender` contract by checking its LINK balance.
+This tutorial uses Etherscan, but you can also use Blockscout or other block explorers.

 - Navigate to [Etherscan Sepolia](https://sepolia.etherscan.io/) and search the LINK token address on Sepolia: `0x779877A7B0D9E8603169DdbD7836e478b4624789`.
 - Clic **Connect to Web3** and connect MetaMask to Etherscan.